Published October 4, 2013 By the Foundation

 In an effort to find the best way to help medical providers and Latinas diagnosed with breast cancer, researchers developed a study to investigate Latinas’ experience with cancer.
 The focus of this study is on quality of life and the psychological adjustment after breast cancer diagnosis and treatment.

 A total of 150 women were needed for this study.
-The study was opened to the Army of Women on March 7, 2012.
-The Army of Women responded with 34 volunteers to participate in this study as of September 19, 2013 when the study was closed.
+The study was opened to the Love Research Army on March 7, 2012.
+The Love Research Army responded with 34 volunteers to participate in this study as of September 19, 2013 when the study was closed.